devnax/makepack/README.md

 This will build your library and publish it to npm.

-## GitHub Repository
+## 🤝 Contributing

-For more details, open issues, or contribute to the project, visit the [MakePack GitHub Repository](https://github.com/devnax/makepack).
+Contributions are welcome!
+Please check out the [contribution guidelines](https://github.com/devnax/makepack).

 ---

-## License
+## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+---

+## 📞 Support

+For help or suggestions, feel free to open an issue on [GitHub](https://github.com/devnax/makepack/issues) or contact us via [devnaxrul@gmail.com](mailto:devnaxrul@gmail.com).